 - Until July 2014 a specific measurement of billing accuracy had not been previously defined across the industry.
 After consultation with some electricity distributors, the Ontario Energy Board has prescribed a measurement of billing accuracy which was implemented by all electricity distributors effective October 1, 2014.
-The measurement is defined as accurate bills issued expressed as a percentage of total bills issued. - A bill is considered inaccurate if: it is an estimated bill, or if the bill has been issued to the customer and subsequently cancelled due to a billing error, or if there has been a billing adjustment in a subsequent billing as a result of a previous billing error. - During 2021, NPEI issued more than 695,000 bills and achieved a billing accuracy of 98.82%.
-This is consistent with the prior year (2020 = 99.06%) and compares favourably to the prescribed OEB target of 98%. - NPEI continues to monitor its billing accuracy results and processes to identify opportunities for improvement.
+The measurement is defined as accurate bills issued expressed as a percentage of total bills issued. - A bill is considered inaccurate if: it is an estimated bill, or if the bill has been issued to the customer and subsequently cancelled due to a billing error, or if there has been a billing adjustment in a subsequent billing as a result of a previous billing error. - During 2022, NPEI issued more than 699,000 bills and achieved a billing accuracy of 99.87%, which is higher than the prior year (2021 = 98.82%). and compares favourably to the prescribed OEB target of 98%. - NPEI continues to monitor its billing accuracy results and processes to identify opportunities for improvement.

-• Customer Satisfaction Survey Results
+Customer Satisfaction Survey Results